 Enrollment and Registration

-Students newly admitted to the Graduate School receive from the University Registrar information on creating a WUSTL Key that is used to register for courses online via WebSTAC during open registration periods.
+Students newly admitted to the Graduate School receive from the university registrar information on creating a WUSTL Key that is used to register for courses online via WebSTAC during open registration periods.
 All registrations require online approval by the student's faculty adviser and are monitored by the Graduate School.

-Students admitted to a PhD program in the Graduate School must maintain full-time continuous enrollment throughout the published length of their programs.
+Students admitted to a PhD program in the Graduate School must maintain full-time continuous enrollment throughout the approved length of their programs.
 Most of our PhD programs will be completed within five or six years.
 During those years students will be considered full-time if they are:

 - registered for 9 or more course units or

 - registered in a zero-unit course (LGS 9000 Full-time Graduate Research/Study or LGS 9001 Full-time Graduate Study in Absentia) that indicates the student's full-time engagement in research or academic writing.